3D-iceland/volcanoes/README.md

 # volcanoes

-Models of Icelandic volcanoes for 3D printing of relief maps.
+Models of Icelandic volcanoes for 3D printing of relief maps and molds for plaster casting.

 An volcanic eruption started at 20:45 GMT 19.
 March 2021 in the Geldingadalir valley at Fagradalsfjall, e.
 'Beautiful valley mountain', on the Reykjanes peninsula, South-West Iceland.